syepes/network_exporter/README.md

 - `http_get_seconds{type=ContentTransfer}`:        ContentTransfer connection drill down time in seconds
 - `http_get_seconds{type=Total}`:                  Total connection time in seconds

-Each metric contains the labels:
+Each metric contains the below labels and additionally the ones added in the configuration file.

 - `name` (ALL: The target name)
 - `target` (ALL: the target IP Address)